 Medicinal herbs are plentiful, and many of them can easily be grown in your homestead garden.
 If we had to pick 7 we’d recommend including (if you live in an environment that supports their healthy growth), these are the ones we’d recommend.

-Horseradish You can include this spicy root in any meat dish for a complementary pairing.
+You can include this spicy root in any meat dish for a complementary pairing.
 It requires a lot of space to grow, so make sure you give it plenty of space for future expansion.
 Besides making meat dishes tastier, you can use them to fight bronchial, sinus, and urinary tract infections.
-Its high sulfur levels and other bio compounds clear mucus and promote facial drainage.
+Its high sulfur levels and other bio compounds clear mucus and promote facial drainage. - Lavender

-Turmeric Inflammation is not our friend.
+Inflammation is not our friend.
 If you suffer from painful inflammatory conditions, turmeric might end up being your new best friend.
 It contains curcumin, a powerful anti-inflammatory compound that helps with pain relief and immune system support.

 What is the most popular medicinal herb?